-- 54. The Director (SVPRO) is responsible for: maintaining and reporting data relating to Sexual Violence consultations and disclosures as well as prevention education and response training initiatives and programs. - 55.
-The Equity and Inclusion Office is responsible for collecting and reporting annual anonymized, aggregate data on Consultations, Disclosures, Complaints, Investigations, and all Outcomes and Sanctions, to the Senate and the Board of Governors. - Data for the annual report is collected and maintained by the Equity and Inclusion Office and includes data collected from the Sexual Violence Prevention and Response Office, the Human Rights and Dispute Resolution Program, Employee & Labour Relations, the Student Support & Case Management Office, the Faculty of Health Sciences Professionalism Office, and Security Services.
-The purpose of the annual report is to inform education and training initiatives. - 57.
-In developing the annual report, the utmost care will be taken to ensure that individuals' identities remain confidential and that data gathering does not discourage individuals who wish to disclose from coming forward. - 58.
-All notes, materials, Investigation reports, and decisions, pertaining to Complaints will be kept by the relevant Intake Office for seven years.
+- 52. The Equity and Inclusion Office is responsible for collecting and reporting annual anonymized, aggregate data on Consultations, Complaints, Dispute Resolution, Investigations, and all Outcomes and Sanctions, to the Senate and the Board of Governors. - 53.
+Data for the annual report is collected and maintained by the Equity and Inclusion Office and includes data provided to that office by Employee & Labour Relations, the Student Support & Case Management Office, the Faculty of Health Sciences Professionalism Office, and Security Services.
+The purpose of the annual report is to inform education and training initiatives. - 54.
+In developing the annual report, the utmost care will be taken to ensure that individuals' identities remain confidential and that data gathering does not discourage individuals who wish to disclose from coming forward. - 55.
+All notes, materials, investigation reports, and decisions, pertaining to Complaints will be kept by the relevant Intake Office for seven years.
 These records may be retained longer, subject to the discretion of the appropriate Director.